 (under age 18).
 Given these specific requirements, those hired at Colgate, in most cases, must be 18 years or older.
 On occasion, based on the position (i.e. lifeguards, bookstore clerks), someone 16 years or older may be hired.
 Working papers must be provided and the limitations, as outlined by the NYSDOL, must be strictly adhered to.

-In keeping with our Employment of Relatives policy, the employment of employees’ relatives into the same area/department is permitted; however, an employee cannot supervise a relative or be in a position to make or influence decisions that directly affect a relative's initial appointment, promotion, reappointment, rate of pay, or other actions related to the relative’s employee status.
+In keeping with our Employment of Relatives policy, the employment of employees’ relatives in the same area/department is permitted; however, an employee cannot supervise a relative or be in a position to make or influence decisions that directly affect a relative's initial appointment, promotion, reappointment, rate of pay, or other actions related to the relative’s employment status.

 Background Screening Process

 Colgate requires background checks on all hires and volunteers age 18 and over.

 Human Resources will notify the hiring manager when the background check is complete, which may take an average of 5-7 working days.
 Camps